Tc4s3/ansigradient/README.md

 do whatever you like with it, im giving it no license think of this as effectively public domain lol all i did was stir the ship deepseek plotted the course.

-I'm putting this here incase anyone else needs a similar tool. enjoy!
+I'm putting this here incase anyone else needs a similar tool. i have absolutely zero maintainance intentions, no warranty, use at your own risk, enjoy!